rackspace-orchestration-templates/mongodb-replset/cookbooks/firewall/README.md

 ### firewall_rule

 #### Actions
-- `:allow`: the rule should allow incoming traffic.
+- :allow: the rule should allow incoming traffic.
-- `:deny`: the rule should deny incoming traffic.
+- :deny: the rule should deny incoming traffic.
-- `:reject`: *Default action: the rule should reject incoming traffic.
+- :reject: *Default action: the rule should reject incoming traffic.
-- `:masqerade`: Add masqerade rule
-- `:redirect`: Add redirect-type rule
-- `:log`: Configure logging
-- `:remove`: Remove all rules

 #### Attribute Parameters
 - name: name attribute. arbitrary name to uniquely identify this firewall rule
-- protocol: valid values are: :icmp, :udp, :tcp, or protocol number. default is :tcp.
-Using protocol numbers is not supported using the ufw provider (default for debian/ubuntu systems).
+- protocol: valid values are: :udp, :tcp. default is all protocols
-- port: incoming port number (ie. 22 to allow inbound SSH), or an array of incoming port numbers (ie. [80,443] to allow inbound HTTP & HTTPS).
-NOTE: `protocol` attribute is required with multiple ports, or a range of incoming port numbers (ie. 60000..61000 to allow inbound mobile-shell.
-NOTE: `protocol`, or an attribute is required with a range of ports.
+- port: incoming port number (ie. 22 to allow inbound SSH)
+- ports: array of incoming port numbers (ie. [80,443] to allow inbound HTTP & HTTPS).
+NOTE: `protocol` attribute is required with `ports`
+- port_range: range of incoming port numbers (ie. 60000..61000 to allow inbound mobile-shell.
+NOTE: `protocol` attribute is required with `port_range`
 - source: ip address or subnet to filter on incoming traffic. default is `0.0.0.0/0` (ie Anywhere)
 - destination: ip address or subnet to filter on outgoing traffic.
 - dest_port: outgoing port number.